 To make the day-to-day functions within SkySlope as easy as possible, each account type has functions that it can and cannot perform.
 Let's take a more detailed look at what the abilities and limitations are within each account type.

-An Agent's primary role is to create Listing and Transaction files and submit documents to the Admin or Broker to review.
+An Agent's primary role is to create Listing and Transaction files and submit documents to the Auditor or Broker to review.

 Limited TC Account